-Researchers within all of Southampton Solent University’s research hubs work strategically to build collaborative relationships with industry, the third sector and other research institutions.
+Researchers within all of Solent University’s research hubs work strategically to build collaborative relationships with industry, the third sector and other research institutions.

 Business and society